seal-io/docs/docs/operation/connector.md

 1. Click on `New Connector` in the connectors list and select `Cloud Vendor`.
 2. Configure `Name`, `Type`, `AccessKey`, `SecretKey`, `Region` connections.
+3. Choose `Applicable Environment Type`.
-3. Fill out the form.
+4. Fill out the form.
 After `Save` is successful, the cloud vendor is created.

 ![connector-create-cloud](/img/v0.4.0/opration/connector/op-conn-create-cloud-en.png)